Emīlija Benjamiņa

-Emīlija Benjamiņa (sometimes transcribed Emilija Benjamin) (10 September 1881, Riga — 27 September 1941 Usollag labor camp, Soviet Union) was a Latvian businesswoman.
+Emīlija Benjamiņa (sometimes transcribed Emilija Benjamina) (10 September 1881 – 27 September 1941) was a Latvian businesswoman.
 Acknowledged as the "Press Queen" in her home country, she became one of the wealthiest women in Europe at the time, and the richest person in interwar Latvia.

 Early life

 Emīlija Simsone was the middle daughter of Andris Simsons, a railway employee, and Ede Usinš, who worked on the expedition line of a German newspaper, leading Emīlija to grow up in a press printing environment.
 Emīlija's two sisters were stage artists; the eldest, Mina (stage name Tusnelda) was an opera singer, while the youngest, Annija (Aicher) was an actress who made a name for herself in both the Latvian and German-language theater.

-She started working at the age of 17 as an advertising agent and theater critic for the German-language newspaper, Rigaer Tagesblatt, which was owned by one of the prominent members of this Imperial Russian city's Jewish community, Blankenstein.
+She started working at the age of 17 as an advertising agent and theater critic for the German-language newspaper, Rigaer Tagesblatt.

 She married Ernests Elks-Elksnītis and became Emīlija Elks.
 But the marriage was not a happy one, Elks became an alcoholic and reportedly beat her.

 Publishing career

 Sometime in 1904 or 1905, Emīlija met a man, married named Anton Benjamiņš.
-Twenty-one years older than Emilija, he was a bankrupt former schoolteacher and failed shop-owner who had come to Riga looking for work, which he found as the reporter on Latvian issues of the Rigaer Tagesblatt.
+Twenty-one years older than Emilija, he was a bankrupt former school teacher and failed shop-owner who had come to Riga looking for work, which he found as the reporter on Latvian issues of the Rigaer Tagesblatt.

 Over time, Emīlija Elks and Benjamin took over the practical running of the Rigaer Tagesblatt.
 Emīlija ran the business, while Benjamiņš was the editor.
 In 1909, Emīlija divorced Elks.
 For Benjamiņš however, that step would prove to be much more complicated and time-consuming as his existing spouse did not agree, and they also had three children.

 In 1911 Emīlija and Benjamiņš decided to live together.
 On 8th of December, Emīlija founded her own newspaper using funds she had obtained from her divorce settlement.
 She also persuaded all the Latvian-speaking journalists at the various German and Russian language newspapers in Riga to work for her, initially free of charge, to get a truly Latvian newspaper off the ground.
 Jaunākās Ziņas (The Latest News) was the first, mass distribution newspaper to be published in the Latvian language; Emīlija, as Emīlija Elks, was the publisher and Benjamiņš was her editor-in-chief.
 Emīlija's business sense and Anton's dedication to hard work soon bore fruit, and Jaunākās Ziņas blossomed.
 It employed many who would go on to be important names in the development of Latvian literature and culture and indeed of the written Latvian language itself, including the writer Kārlis Skalbe, the linguist Jānis Endzelīns.